Everything Help: Home

 What's new with Everything?

 The University Libraries "Everything" search search engine is part of a SUNY-wide search tool.
 This search engine, powered by the Primo VE Discovery Service, enables researchers to use one search box to discover and request reliable library content including materials owned by UB and other SUNY campuses and articles and other online resources owned by UB.
-Researchers can search across UB and SUNY resources within this single interface or opt to search only UB materials by selecting "Everything UB."
-Searches can expand their initial search results to discover and request materials not immediately available within the Libraries with the "Expand my results" filter or narrow them by filtering to specific libraries and collections.
-WorldCat can also be included by selecting "Everything + WorldCat."
+Researchers can search across UB and SUNY resources within this single interface ("Everything UB + SUNY") or opt to search only UB materials by selecting "Everything UB."
+Searchers can expand their initial results to discover and request materials not immediately available within the Libraries with the "Expand my results" filter or narrow them by filtering to specific libraries and collections.
+WorldCat can also be included by selecting "Everything UB + SUNY + WorldCat".

 What is and is not in Everything?